yyyaohhh/tp/docs/UserGuide.md

 * `edit CS2100 y/1`: Moves CS2100 to the Year 1 module list, with **Semester unchanged**.
 If before editing, the module was in Year 2 Semester 1, after editing it would be in Year 1 Semester 1.
 * `edit CS2101 s/1`: Moves CS2101 to the Semester 1 module list, with **Year unchanged**.
 If before editing, the module was in Year 1 Semester 2, after editing it would be in Year 1 Semester 1.

-Below shows what ModCraft should look like for executing the `edit` command.
-The grade of `CS1101S` is being edited to C.
+Below shows you the process for executing the `edit` command in ModCraft.
+The grade of `CS1101S` is being edited to `C`.

 <div style="display:flex; justify-content:space-around; align-items:center;">
   <img src="images/ImagesForUG/edit-before.png" alt="Before executing edit command" style="height:400px; margin:20px;">
   <img src="images/ImagesForUG/edit-after.png" alt="After executing edit command" style="height:400px; margin:20px;">
 </div>

 <div class="alert alert-primary"><md>:bulb: **Tip:**
 You need to provide at least one of the optional fields (either GRADE or YEAR or SEMESTER).